1. What is the Belmont Report?

 7. Does the IRB continue to review projects once they have been approved?

 Yes.
 The Board is required to conduct continuing review of research covered by federal regulations at intervals appropriate to the degree of risk, but not less than once each year.
 The Board also has the authority to observe or have a third party observe the consent process and the research.
-Most reviews are conducted through a questionnaire reporting the status of the project, completed by the principal investigator and returned to the Chair.

 8. If I make any changes in my protocol does the IRB have to review and approve it again?